sgkaufman/RMS_extra_tools/README.md

 This cleanup can be enabled or disabled by setting the variable CleanUp (around line 19 in the script) to either 1 or 0.
 If 1, then cleanup is done, if 0 then cleanup is skipped.

 Further down in the script, in the Cleanup section around line 200, is a set of variables (adirs, cdirs, bz2, and logs) which control the amount of cleanup that is done.
-For instance adirs=10 means keep most recent 10 ArchivedFiles directories, and logs=21 means delete log files more than 21 days old.
+For instance, adirs=10 means keep most recent 10 ArchivedFiles directories, and logs=21 means delete log files more than 21 days old.
 You should customize these values in order to have room for as many CapturedFiles directories as possible.

     adirs=10	# delete ArchivedFiles directories older than 10 days
     cdirs=10	# delete CapturedFiles directories older than 10 days